-On January 30, 2018, we received net cash proceeds of approximately \$13.3 million as a result of the closing of a follow-on public offering.
-Subsequent to the closing of this offering, no additional cash proceeds have been received from the exercise of warrants sold in this offering, with approximately \$16.4 million in gross warrant proceeds remaining outstanding and available to be exercised at \$0.50 per share, subject to down round adjustment, until their expiration in January 2023.
+On January 30, 2018, we received net cash proceeds of approximately \$13.3 million from the closing of a follow-on public offering of 1,095,153 shares of our common stock and warrants to purchase up to an aggregate of 1,095,153 shares of our common stock at a combined offering price of \$13.50 per unit.
+Subsequent to the closing of this offering, no additional cash proceeds have been received from the exercise of warrants sold in this offering, with approximately \$16.4 million in gross warrant proceeds remaining outstanding and available to be exercised at \$3.16 per share, which is subject to down round adjustment, until their expiration in January 2023.